-Following Hendrix we can see how every guitarist who wanted loud wanted Marshall; Yngwie Malmsteen, Rick Parfitt (Status Quo), Gary Moore, Malcolm Young, Kerry King and Jeff Hannerman (Slayer), Slash and many more are all guilty off building their own Marshall wall.
+Following Hendrix, we can see how every guitarist who wanted loud, wanted Marshall.
+Yngwie Malmsteen, Rick Parfitt (Status Quo), Gary Moore, Malcolm Young, Kerry King and Jeff Hannerman (Slayer) and Slash are all guilty off building their own Marshall wall.

-Due to the ridiculous nature of being as loud as an actual wall of amps, most of the cabs were dummies, they do however make an impressive stage prop.
+Due to the ridiculous nature of being as loud as an actual wall of amps, most of these cabs were dummies.
+They do however make an impressive stage prop.

-You would have to walk far to meet a guitarist that never played a Marshall amp, their legacy is massive in the guitar world.
+You would have to walk far to meet a pro guitarist that never played through a Marshall amp, their legacy is massive in the guitar world.

 Jim might have started out ripping the Fender Bassman off, but he’s been creating music history ever since.

-In true tradition of the Marshall way they keep developing amps with guitar players, Kerry King of Slayer has built a noise gate and his EQ pedal into a JCM800 head.
+In the true tradition of the Marshall way, they keep developing amps with guitar players.
+Kerry King of Slayer has built a noise gate and his EQ pedal into a JCM800 head.